freesunshine0316/freesunshine0316.github.io/_pages/about.md

 Recent News
 ======

+* 2022.03  Our paper "Variational Graph Autoencoding as Cheap Supervision for AMR Coreference Resolution" was accepted by ACL 2022.
 * 2021.12  Our paper "Hierarchical Context Tagging for Utterance Rewriting" was accepted by AAAI 2022.
 * 2021.09  We got 2 long papers and 1 paper accepted by EMNLP 2021 and JAIR.
 * 2021.05  I'm so excited that our paper "[Video-aided Unsupervised Grammar Induction](https://arxiv.org/abs/2104.04369)" was selected as the <b><i>Best Long Paper</i></b> at the 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL).